siteroller/crossbrowser.transform/README.md

     - As I have no control over the state of the forge page, the info and downloads on this page may be out of date.
  - Or email us:

-        var name = "CrossBrowser.Transform";
+        var name = "siteroller+CrossBrowser";
-        var company = "siteroller.net";
+        var company = "gmail.com";
         var email = name + '@' + company;
         // There's gotta be a better way to keep spammers at bay, no?!

 ## Issues
-* External stylesheets are not parsed in Webkit and Opera.
+* -wontfix- External stylesheets are not parsed in Webkit and Opera.
 They *are* in IE, which is good, because that is the main offender. :)
-* No support for older version of Firefox < 3.5 or IE9 Beta.
+* -wontfix- No support for older version of Firefox < 3.5 or IE9 Beta.
+* -wontfix- Transformed elements in IE become positioned, and may lose text anti-aliasing.
-IE9 support will come as soon as you buy me a computer which supports it!
+* IE9 support will come as soon as you buy me a computer which supports it!

 Special thanks to [Buriel Webwerx](http://burielwebwerx.com/) for their help with the website!